Spencer Steer Player Props: Reds vs. Padres

-On Saturday, Spencer Steer (.647 slugging percentage in past 10 games, including three home runs) and the Cincinnati Reds face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+On Sunday, Spencer Steer (.600 slugging percentage in past 10 games, including three home runs) and the Cincinnati Reds face the San Diego Padres, whose starting pitcher will be Adrian Morejon.
 First pitch is at 1:40 PM ET.

-In his previous game, he notched a home run while going 2-for-3 against the Padres.
+He had a hitless showing in his last game (0-for-4) against the Padres.

 Spencer Steer Game Info & Props vs. the Padres